 Calypso music and Calypso competitions are one of the most important parts of Crop Over.
-The airwaves and sound systems are filled with calypso music.
-Another highlight are the local Calypso Tents.
+The airwaves and so calypso tents are where you will hear controversial social commentary sund systems are filled with calypso music.
+Another highlight is the local Calypso Tents.
 Calypsonians compete for several prizes and titles, including Party Monarch, Road March Monarch, Sweet Soca Monarch, and the Pic-O-De-Crop Monarch.

 The Pic-O-De-Crop Semi-Finals is the first competition to feature social commentary and is held over several nights.
 Then eight finalists will then come together on the last Friday night before Grand Kadooment day for the Pic-O-De-Crop Finals where the Calypso Monarch is crowned.
 Expect to hear some cutting social commentary.

 Another popular event is the Soca Royale which is not to be missed!
 This sees the most popular party songs from the airwaves and tents judged for the title of Sweet Soca Monarch and Party Monarch.

 The Cohobblopot stage show is another do not miss event of Crop Over!
 Cohobblopot is local slang for “a stew made from a variety of ingredients.”
 In this case the mixture is all things carnival!
 Cohobblopot is a big carnival-like affair that showcases the hottest music from Barbados and the Caribbean.

 There will also be dance acts, the King and Queen of the Mas Bands will parade.
 Kadooment bands showcase their elaborate and stunning costumes.
 There is mouth-watering local food and drink offered, all in the one location and all on the one night!